Skip to main content

 Core Courses (16 credits)

-Once the pre-major foundation courses are completed, students must declare Cybersecurity as their major and successfully complete the subsequent courses with a grade of C- or higher.
+Upon completion of the pre-major foundation courses, students are required to officially declare Cybersecurity as their major and must successfully complete the subsequent major coursework with a minimum grade of C- in each course.

 Networks are the backbone of information technology operations within an enterprise and are responsible for a significant portion of an organization's security posture.
 Cybersecurity professionals are often tasked with securing network operations and responding to network threats which demonstrates the importance to networking knowledge in the cybersecurity industry.
 As a cybersecurity practitioner, it is imperative that there is an understanding of network operations, protocols, and administration practices.
 This course focuses on developing skills and taking a deep dive into networking protocols including TCP, UDP, ICMP, and IP, network design and architecture, network administration automation, network analysis, and network protocol and design impacts on security and defense measures.
 Overlap: ICS 383 Networking Protocols and Analysis